Granite sliding on granite: friction, wear rates, surface topography, and the scale-dependence of rate-state effects: Methods

 A granite block with the square cross-section area $A_0=4~{\rm cm}\times4~{\rm cm}$ is glued to an aluminum plate, which gets attached to the force cell (see Fig.~\ref{SetUp.eps}).
 The granite specimen can move vertically with the carriage to adapt to the substrate profile.
 The substrate is also a granite block approximately $10~{\rm cm}$ wide and $30~{\rm cm}$ long.
 Both the sliding block and the substrate are $3~{\rm cm}$ thick.
 The substrate sample is attached to the machine table, which is moved by a servo drive via a gearbox in a translational manner.

-We control the relative velocity between the granite specimen and the substrate sample while the force cell acquires the normal and friction forces.
+We control the relative velocity between the granite specimen and the substrate sample, while the force cell acquires the normal and friction forces.
 During each run the substrate is displaced $20~{\rm cm}$ forward and $20~{\rm cm}$ backward to return to the initial position.

 The friction slider collects forces at a frequency of $10~{\rm Hz}$.
 Thus, as we increase the sliding speed from $0$ to $1~{\rm \upmu m/s}$, the first friction data are obtained at a sliding distance of $0.1~{\rm \upmu m}$ at that sliding velocity.
-The theory in Sec.~\ref{sec:contact_mechanics} finds in agreement with established~\cite{Dieterich1994PAG} and more recent~\cite{Hayward2019JGR} experimental work that the diameter of typical meso-scale contact regions is of order $10~{\rm \upmu m}$; hence, static-friction peak occurring within sliding distances of that magnitude can be resolved up to sliding velocities of $v = 100~\upmu$m/s.
+The theory in Sec.~\ref{sec:contact_mechanics} finds in agreement with established~\cite{Dieterich1994PAG} and more recent~\cite{Hayward2019JGR} experimental work that the diameter of typical meso-scale contact regions is of order $10~{\rm \upmu m}$; hence, the static-friction peak occurring within sliding distances of that magnitude can be resolved up to sliding velocities of $v = 100~\upmu$m/s.

-The wear rate was determined from the mass of the granite wear particles produced after a given sliding period.
+The wear rate was determined from the mass $m$ of the granite wear particles produced after a given sliding period.
+Our experiments show that the wear mass $m$ is proportional to the normal force $F_{\rm N}$ and to the sliding distance $L$ when sliding on clean surfaces (no wear particles), and we will give the wear rate as $k_{\rm w} = m/F_{\rm N} L$.
+This is consistent with the Archard wear equation~\cite{Archard1953JAP}.
 The wear particles were transferred by a soft brush from the granite surface to a paper surface of known mass, and the total mass was measured using a Mettler Toledo analytical balance (model MS104TS/00) with a sensitivity of $0.1~{\rm mg}$.
 Two main protocols were used: a 1-run, where particles were removed after each $0.4~{\rm m}$ sliding cycle, and a 100-run, where particles were removed after 100 cycles ($40~{\rm m}$ total).
 However, other $n$-runs were also conducted.

 The surface roughness of the granite samples was measured using a Mitutoyo Surftest SJ-410 profilometer equipped with a diamond tip of radius $R=1~{\rm \upmu m}$ and a tip–substrate force $F_{\rm N}=0.75~{\rm mN}$.
 Measurements were taken with a step length of $0.5~{\rm \upmu m}$, scan length $L=25~{\rm mm}$, and tip speed $v=50~{\rm \upmu m/s}$.
 The size and morphology of the wear particles were studied using a JEOL Scanning Electron Microscope (SEM).